 Broncos' Cody Latimer: Won't play Sunday

-Latimer (thigh) has been downgraded to out for Sunday's game at Washington.
+Latimer (thigh) has been ruled out for Sunday's game against the Chiefs, Andrew Mason of the Broncos' official site reports.

-Emmanuel Sanders (ankle) has also been ruled out for Sunday's contest, which should lead to added Week 16 opportunities behind top wideout Demaryius Thomas for both Bennie Fowler and Jordan Taylor.
+Emmanuel Sanders (ankle) won't play either, so Bennie Fowler appears in line to draw another start at wideout opposite Demaryius Thomas on Sunday, with Jordan Taylor and Isaiah McKenzie also candidates to see added work in Denver's Week 17 passing game.

 More News